KetanBhangale/MovieApp/README.md

 Sample Movie App using ThemovieDB database

 Register your app on theMovieDB and get the API KEY to use for authentication in retrofit.

+Please note that without **API Key** app will not be functional. **Add the API KEY in Constant.kt** class under package com.example.samplemovieapp.utils

 To Register on theMovieDB visit: https://www.themoviedb.org/

 Details API documentation is available at https://developers.themoviedb.org/3/getting-started/introduction